 Tip #3: Close the Epic Games Launcher When Not in Use.

-The Epic Games Launcher is a piece of software that is installed along with the games developed by Epic Games, such as Fortnite.
+The Epic Games Launcher is a companion software that is installed alongside games developed by Epic Games, including Fortnite.
 This software facilitates the smooth and quick launch of games.
 However, some players noticed that the Epic Games Launcher continues to consume memory even if the game itself has been closed.

-Most players think that the launcher has to be running while running the game, just like with other online video games.
-That’s one big mistake.
+Many players assume that the launcher must remain active during gameplay, similar to the requirement in other online video games.
+However, this is not the case.
 Unlike other launchers, the Epic Games Launcher can be closed after the Fortnite has launched.
 Closing the launcher will neither close nor affect the game in any way.